-IoT Assistant (IoTA): Individuals who wish to set and manage their privacy settings need to run a client-side agent, called the IoT Assistant (IoTA) [33], on a personal device that they carry.
-Our current implementation is Android-based, and can run on many smartphones as well as wearable devices.
-The IoTA receives the camera BLE beacons and communicates to the appropriate IRR to discover available privacy settings and the corresponding mediator VMs.
-It can then automatically set the user's privacy settings at Scalable, Privacy-Aware Video Analytics the privacy mediator for the camera.
+IoT Assistant (IoTA): Individuals who wish to set and manage their privacy settings need to run a client-side agent, called the IoT Assistant (IoTA) [51], on a personal device that they carry.
+Our current implementation is Android based and can run on many smartphones as well as wearable devices.
+The IoTA receives the camera BLE beacons and communicates with the appropriate IRR to discover available privacy settings and the corresponding mediator VMs.
+It can then automatically set the user's privacy settings at the privacy mediator for the camera.
 Users can selectively allow their faces to be visible in the particular camera stream or camera network to benefit from live video analytics.
-In addition, if desired, the IoTA can also alert the user when near active cameras.
+In addition, if desired, the IoTA can also alert the users when they approach an area with a video analytics system and inform users about available "opt-in" or "opt-out" settings.
 Thus, it serves to inform the user of video capture and provide a means of control.
-Note that the use of the IoTA is optional - the default policy of the privacy mediator VMs is to blur all faces, thereby preserving privacy of all individuals.
-So by using the IoTA, users "opt-in" to the selective denaturing of their faces based on their specified settings.
-A screenshot of IoTA is shown in Figure 17.
+Note that the use of the IoTA is optional-the default policy of the privacy mediator VMs is to blur all faces, thereby preserving the privacy of all individuals.
+By using the IoTA, users benefit from notification functionality.
+When notified, they can decide whether they want to keep the default face denaturing setting or opt-in analytics.
+They can also specify preferences that can be used to automatically configure settings as their IoTA discovers nearby video analytics systems (e.g., automatically opting in video analytics that they are comfortable with based on providers and purposes).
+An example scenario might be a class attendance system, where students need to explicitly opt into facial recognition if they want to rely on video analytics to automatically capture their presence in class.
+Alternative methods such as a sign-up sheet might be available for those who do not feel comfortable with the system.
+A screenshot of IoTA is shown in Figure 15(a).